pachyderm/pachyderm/doc/FAQ.md

 Most object stores like S3 and GCS don’t provide any notion of locality and so Pachyderm similarly can't provide data locality in our API.
-In practice, we’ve generally found that data locality is not a bottleneck when optimizing for performance.
+In practice, we’ve generally found that data locality is not a bottleneck when optimizing for performance in modern data centers.

 ## Deployment:
 ##### Where/how can I deploy Pachyderm?
 Once you have Kubernetes running, Pachyderm is just a one line deploy.
 Since Pachyderm’s only dependency is Kubernetes, it can be run on AWS, Google Cloud, or on premise.
-Check out our [deployment guide](https://github.com/pachyderm/pachyderm/blob/master/SETUP.md) to get it running for yourself.
+Check out our [setup guide](https://github.com/pachyderm/pachyderm/blob/master/SETUP.md) to get it running for yourself.

 ##### Can I use other schedulers such as Docker Swarm or Mesos?